 When the Left Turn Driver is Not Liable

 There are some circumstances where the driver in oncoming traffic is liable for hitting a left-turn driver.
 If a left-turn driver has a green arrow and oncoming traffic has a red light, the non-turning driver may be liable for running the red light.
 This frequently happens when drivers are distracted and not paying attention to their surroundings.
 In addition, a driver who is speeding may be liable for an accident.
 This scenario can be difficult to prove without the presence of a credible witness.
 A driver who runs a stop sign may also be liable for causing a left-turn accident.

 Contact a Trusted Car Accident Attorney

-If you’ve been injured in a left-turn car accident, you should consult with an experienced and trusted car accident attorney.
+If you’ve been injured in a left-turn car accident, you should consult with an experienced and trusted car accident attorney in Florida.
 The attorneys at Abrahamson & Uiterwyk have been helping Tampa Bay car accident victims for over 30 years.
-Contact us online or call us at 800-753-5203 to set up your free consultation today.
+Contact us online or call us at 800-538-4878 to set up your free consultation today.